jramosss/spotify-playlist-downloader/README.md

 * **-n or --nresults**:
 Lets you decide how many videos you want to fetch (default 5) and you can set it with python3 main.py --nresults=10.
 Why would i want to do that?
 The answer is just below you.
+This flag wont do anything if the flag --pick isnt set.

 * **-p or --pick**:
 What if i dont want the program to decide which song to download?
 I want to do it!, well you can do it because im an awesome programmer.